cyrusimap/cyrusimap.github.io/_sources/imap/developer/compiling.txt

     `transfig`_, transfig, xx, "no", "also known as fig2dev" `pcre`_,,,, "PCRE 1 (or 8) - for regular expression matching"
     `perl(Term::ReadLine)`_,,,, "Perl library needed by cyradm"
-    `zlib`_, zlib1g-dev, zlib-devel, "no", "Compression support for httpd" `libbrotli`_,,,, "Brotli compression support for httpd"
+    `libsrs2`_,,,, "Sender Rewriting Scheme for lmtp, used on Sieve redirect " `zlib`_, zlib1g-dev, zlib-devel, "no", "Compression support for httpd" `libbrotli`_,,,, "Brotli compression support for httpd"
+    `wslay`_,,,, "WebSockets support in httpd"
     `nghttp2`_, libnghttp2-dev, libnghttp2-devel, "no", "HTTP/2 support for httpd"

 .. _ClamAV: https://www.clamav.net/